25 YEARS EXPERIENCE - LICENSED ATTORNEY

 (801) 867-7014 for a PRIVATE CONSULTATION.

-Some people believe that the best Salt Lake City divorce, child custody, and alimony modification attorneys are ones who act like a junk yard dog in court and with opposing counsel.
-However, in my experience, judges and opposing attorneys in Salt Lake City are far more impressed and persuaded by divorce, child custody, and alimony modification lawyers who exhibit knowledge of the law, preparation, and professionalism.
+Some people believe that the best Salt Lake City divorce attorneys are ones who act like a junk yard dog in court and with opposing counsel.
+However, in my experience, judges and opposing attorneys in Salt Lake City are far more impressed and persuaded by divorce who exhibit knowledge of the law, preparation, and respect.
 Persuasiveness involves a mixture of cogent legal reasoning and civility.
-In fact, if you hire a divorce or child custody lawyer who acts like a junk yard dog in Salt Lake City, you are likely to: (1) delay the resolution of your case; (2) end up paying your attorney a great deal of money unnecessarily; and, (3) obtain a bad result.
-That is because a divorce, child custody, or alimony modification lawyer who acts like a junk yard dog is likely to cause the opposing attorney to dig in his or her heels, and end up ticking off the judge to boot.
+In fact, if you hire a divorce attorney who acts like a junk yard dog in Salt Lake City, you are likely to: (1) delay the resolution of your case; (2) end up paying your attorney a great deal of money unnecessarily; and, (3) obtain a bad result.
+That is because a divorce, child custody, or alimony modification attorney who acts like a junk yard dog is likely to cause the opposing attorney to dig in his or her heels, and end up ticking off the judge to boot.
 When a case doesn't settle relatively quickly, your legal expenses go up dramatically.

 If you wish to review some of the more common Utah statutes associated with divorce, child custody, alimony modification, and and parent-time, you can view these statutes on my website by clicking the topical headings above.
 I also suggest that you review my client testimonial page, which has a wealth of additional information about me.

-I would enjoy helping you with your divorce, child custody, or alimony modification case.
+I would enjoy helping you with your divorce case.
 Please call me, or complete a contact form, and I will call you at my earliest convenience.

 DISCLAIMER: This website is designed for general information only.
 The information presented on this site should not be construed as formal legal advice, nor the formation of an attorney-client relationship.